Using the Mako Server

 acmedns.auto(op)

-Activate automatic certificate and DNS management by using an online instance of SharkTrustX DNS service.
+Activate automatic certificate and DNS management by using an online instance of the SharkTrustX DNS service.
 Note that the certificate renewal process takes more than two minutes to complete.

-The function must be called each time the server starts, however, arguments email and subdomain are ignored if the server is already registered with the online DNS service.
-You may check if a certificate is installed by calling acmedns.auto{}.
-The return value is nil,error if the function must be called with the email and subdomain.
+The function must be called each time the server starts; however, arguments email and subdomain are ignored if the server is already registered with the online DNS service.
+You can check whether a certificate is installed by calling acmedns.auto{}.
+The return value is nil, error if the function must be called with the email and subdomain.

 Parameters:

 • String email - The Let's Encrypt CA service requires a valid email address.
 The Let's Encrypt service may send a certificate expiration notice to this email address if the certificate is about to expire.
-This email will not be sent as long as the machine/device running the Barracuda App Server is operational and as long as the amce/dns module runs.
+This email will not be sent as long as the machine/device running the Barracuda App Server is operational and as long as the acme/dns module runs.

 • Table op - Options: